 Think about your third party due diligence checklist as a puzzle.
 There are a certain number of pieces (steps) needed before the puzzle is complete, and you can move on to the next stage: the proposed business deal.

 Every company’s “puzzle” will look different based on its needs, circumstances and risk profile.
 It is a compliance professional’s job to make sure that a company has the right pieces to complete the puzzle.

 While every compliance risk management program looks different (and should) there are some “puzzle pieces” that are so fundamental to success that it is almost impossible for a program to be complete without them.
-I recently wrote a whitepaper detailing these essential elements, “Checklist: Ten Components No Third Party Due Diligence Program Can Go Without,” which you can download for free here.
+I recently wrote a whitepaper detailing these essential elements, “How to go from Manual to Automated Third Party Due Diligence Monitoring: Ten Steps to Success,” which you can download for free here.

 The Right Processes: A Checklist is Not Enough